Are things smelling musty or “off” after being freshly washed? This could be happening for a few reasons:

-How To Get Rid Of The Smell: If caught right away, washing items again is usually all that’s needed to clear the odors.
-If that doesn’t work and you still have problems, try one of these methods:
+When caught right away, washing pieces again is usually all that’s needed to clear the odors.
+If that doesn’t do the trick and you still have problems, try one of these methods:

-- Dampen the marks, rubbing soap on them, and covering them with chalk scraped into a powder.
-Work this well in and then wash the linen in the ordinary way.
+- Dampen the marks, rubbing soap on them, then cover with chalk that was first scraped into a talc.
+Work this in well.

 - Use a mixture of soft soap, powdered starch, half as much salt and the juice of a lemon.
 Apply to both sides of the fabric and expose to the sun.